A new Weyl group action related to the quasi-classical Gelfand-Graev action: DKS type varieties and their Weyl group action

-In~\cite{Nakajima:1994aa}, to define the Weyl group action on $\kM_{\zeta}$, Nakajima uses the gauge theoretic explanation of $\kM_{\zeta}$, c.f.~\cite{Kronheimer:1990aa}.
-Later, several authors work out a more algebraic construction to the same group action using the so-called \emph{reflection functor},~\cite{Crawley-Boevey:1998aa,Lusztig:2000aa,Maffei:2002aa,Nakajima:2003aa}.
-Here, we will try to modify the reflection functor to fit our settings, which enable us to construct a $\bW$ action on $\cM$.
+In~\cite{Nakajima:1994aa}, to define the Weyl group action on $\aset{\kM_{\zeta}}$, Nakajima uses the gauge theoretic explanation of $\kM_{\zeta}$, c.f.~\cite{Kronheimer:1990aa}.
+Later, several authors develop a more algebraic method to construct the same group action by using the so-called \emph{reflection functor},~\cite{Crawley-Boevey:1998aa,Lusztig:2000aa,Maffei:2002aa,Nakajima:2003aa}.
+Here, we will try to modify the reflection functor method to fit our settings, which enables us to construct a $\bW$ action on $\cM$.

 From now on, the dimension vectors are always assumed to satisfy $\bfw = \bfC \bfv$.
 Moreover, we will work with the formulation of $\cM$ using $Q^{\bfw}$, which is a little more convenient.
-But for the notation simplicity, we use a different notation convention in the remaining part of this section compared to that in \S~\ref{sub:cb}.
-Namely, we may omit the hat decorations for the quantities defined on $Q^{\bfw}$ when their meanings in the context are clear.
+The notation convention for the rest of this section is almost the same with that used in \S~\ref{sub:cb}.
+Especially, it means that we use the same symbols for the corresponding moment maps on $\bfM(\hat{V})$ and $\bfM(V,W)$.
+However, an exception is that unlike \S~\ref{sub:cb}, we will denote a point in $\bfM(\hat{V})$ by $B$ rather than by $\hat{B}$.
+Since in the following we only consider points in $\bfM(\hat{V})$, we hope that such a simplified notation causes no ambiguity.